 Home Vegan Bar

-Home Vegan Bar in Docklands specialises in plant-based soul food.
+Home Vegan Bar in Docklands specialises in delicious plant-based food.
 The philosophy is holistic and healthy.
 Cleansing cold-press juices and superfood smoothies are only the beginning.
 Start the day with the big vegan breakfast, with scrambled tofu on toast and all the trimmings.
 Or order their double 'cheeken' cheese burger topped with mayo.
 Vegan wine is available on tap.

 Gong De Lin